turnintocoders/bootcamp/week-2/learning-outcomes.md

 # Week 2 - Learning outcomes

+- testing
-- What is testing and why it's important
+  - what is it and why
-- Unit tests
+  - unit
-- Integration tests
+  - integration
-- Acceptance tests
+  - acceptance
   - Test-driven development (TDD)
-- Pure functions
-- More functional programming
-- Setting up a test suite
+  - setting up a test suite
-- What is code coverage
+  - code coverage
-- How a linter works
-- What is software architecture
+- JavaScript
+  - pure functions
+  - functional programming
+  - linting
-- Begin path of design patterns
+  - begin path of design patterns
+- software architecture
+  - what is it?